Representation theory of finite groups through (basic) algebraic geometry

-consisting of the evaluation at a set of $|P|$ points.
-Using the basis $\{\alpha_\lambda\}_{\lambda\in P}$ in $ZK(G)$ and the canonical basis in $K^{|P|}$, the inverse of the isomorphism is given by a matrix $B$ whose rows are the coefficients of the primitive idempotents of $K(G)$.
-If we write $Irr_K(G)$ for the set of (isomorphism classes of) irreducible representations of $G$, this set is in natural bijection with the set of primitive idempotents of $K(G)$.
-For any $V\in Irr_K(G)$, we will write $\beta_V$ for the primitive idempotent corresponding to $V$.
-Observe that the image of $\beta_V$ vanishes at all points except one, so that we will denote $a_V$ that point.
-We thus have another natural bijection among the irreducible representations and the set of associated points.
-The matrix $A:=(B^{-1})^t$ has as rows the coordinates of the points $a_V$ preceded by a $1$.
-In fact, since the coordinates of the points $a_V$ are in correspondence with the conjugacy classes of $G$ different from the class of $1$, it is natural to add a coordinate $1$ to each $a_V$ corresponding to the conjugacy class of $1$.
-We stress that, although there is also a bijection among the set of irreducible representations and the set $P$ of conjugacy classes of $G$, this is not a priori intrinsic (when $G$ is a symmetric group, an explicit bijection is given via the Young symmetrizers; see \FultonHarris\ Theorem 4.2 for details).
+where $B:=A^{-1}$ is the matrix whose rows are the coefficients of the centrally primitive idempotents $\{\beta_V\}_{V\in Irr_K(G)}$ of $K(G)$.
+We stress that, although there is the same number of irreducible representations of $G$ and of conjugacy classes of $G$, there is not an a priori intrinsic bijection (when $G$ is a symmetric group, an explicit bijection is given via the Young symmetrizers; see \FultonHarris\ Theorem 4.3 for details).

 The remaining point is whether we have the surjectivity for the maps $\tilde\rho:K(G)\to End(V)$ corresponding to irreducible representations.
 Using Proposition \findrepresentation, and as we have seen in the previous examples, this depends on an algebraic set to have points with coordinates in $K$.
 Since this is true for the algebraic closure of $K$ (Theorem \irreduciblesurjective), we know that we can find such points with coordinates in a finite extension of $K$.
-Example \quaternions\ shows that we have several choices for a minimal such extension, since in general we can choose our point in different extensions of $K$.
+Example \quaternions\ shows that we have several choices for a minimal such extension, since in general we can choose our points in different extensions of $K$.
 The general definition is:

-{\bf Definition.} A {\it splitting field} of a group is a field $K$ such that, for each irreducible representation $\rho:V\to End(V)$, the corresponding map $\tilde\rho:K(G)\to End(V)$ is surjective.
+{\bf Definition.} A {\it splitting field} of a group is a field $K$ such that, for each irreducible representation $\rho:G\to Aut(V)$, the corresponding map $\tilde\rho:K(G)\to End(V)$ is surjective.

 When we are working with a splitting field, we have now the good properties:

 \proclaim Theorem \propertiessplitting.
 Let $G$ be a finite group and let $K$ be a splitting field of $G$ whose characteristic does not divide $|G|$.
 Then: \item{(i)} {\rm (Artin-Wedderburn decomposition)} $K(G)\cong\bigoplus_iEnd(V_i)$, where the $V_i$'s are the irreducible representations of $G$. \item{(ii)} {\rm (Schur)} Any endomorphism of an irreducible representation that is a morphism of representations is necessarily the multiplication by a constant. \item{(iii)} If $V$ is an irreducible representation, for any $\alpha\in ZK(G)$, let $\lambda_\alpha\in K$ be the constant such that, according to (ii), the morphism $\alpha\cdot:V\to V$ is the multiplication by $\lambda_\alpha$.
 Then the map $\omega_V:ZK(G)\to K$ defined by $\alpha\mapsto\lambda_\alpha$ is a homomorphism of $K$-algebras. \item{(iv)} If $K\subset K'$ is any field extension and $V$ is a representation of $G$ over $K$, let $V'=V\otimes_KK'$ be the extended representation over $K'$.
 Then $V$ is irreducible if and only if $V'$ is irreducible.